-Middle grades educators from around the world gather at the Association for Middle Level Education (AMLE) Annual Conference for Middle Level Education.
-This is the conference for dialogue, learning, and exploration of topics critical to schools, agencies, and individuals dedicated to the education, development, and growth of students ages 10-15 years old.
-We are interested in sessions that include practical, hands-on solutions and theoretical, research-based presentations.
-Our goal is to offer a varied program selection in which the professional middle grades educator can find what they need to support their professional learning goals.
-Session types include Concurrent Sessions, Speed Learning Sessions, Spark and Tell Sessions, and Collaboration Sessions.
+Middle grades educators from around the world gather at the Association for Middle Level Education (AMLE) Annual Conference.
+Participants engage in dialogue, learning, and exploration of topics critical to the education, development, and growth of students ages 10-15 years old.
+We are particularly interested in sessions that include practical, hands-on solutions and research-based presentations.
+Our goal is to offer a varied program selection in which each professional middle grades educator can find what they need to support their professional learning goals.
+Session types include Concurrent Sessions and Speed Learning Sessions.

 What makes a successful AMLE Annual Conference session proposal?

 - Read and follow the full Proposal Review Process—as written in the Call for Presentation